 Your Guitar Resolutions

-Be specific about your goals
+Be very specific about your goals and new habits

-Create a commitment structure
+Create a commitment schedule

 Monitor your new habits